wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md

 ## Prerequisites

-To complete this tutorial, you need a Windows Azure account.
-If you don't have an account, you can [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
+To complete this tutorial, you need a Azure account.
+If you don't have an account, you can [activate your Visual Studi[ [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).

 To set up your development environment, you must install [Visual Studio 2013 Update 5](http://go.microsoft.com/fwlink/?LinkId=390521) or higher, and the latest version of the [Azure SDK for .NET](http://go.microsoft.com/fwlink/?linkid=324322&clcid=0x409).
 This article was written for Visual Studio Update 4 and SDK 2.8.1.
 The same instructions work for Visual Studio 2015 with the latest [Azure SDK for .NET](http://go.microsoft.com/fwlink/?linkid=518003&clcid=0x409) installed, but some screens will look different from the illustrations.